vishwasg217/fin-sight/README.md

   - **Innovation and R&D**: Get a grasp on the company's commitment to innovation and its R&D endeavors.

 ## Tech Stack
-**Streamlit**: Powers the frontend, providing a seamless user interface. **LangChain**: Acts as the foundation for integrating the LLM into the web app.
+**Streamlit**: Powers the frontend, providing a seamless user interface.
-**ClarifAI**: Eases the process of developing workflows and accessing LLMs.
+**LangChain**: Acts as the foundation for integrating the LLM into the web app.
 **Llama Index**: The data framework behind the Research Agent Generator (RAG) and agent-based features, such as the Annual Report Analyzer.
 **Alpha Vantage**: The go-to API service for fetching the most recent financial data about companies.